IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-user-defined-functions.md

 ---
-title: "Deploying user-defined functions"
+title: "Deploying and running user-defined functions"
 ---

 # {{ page.title }}

 This article shows you how to use Db2 Developer Extension to deploy an SQL user-defined function (UDF) with various deployment options: altering previous deployments, setting target schema, and others.
+It also walks you through the process of running a UDF.

 One big advantage of using Db2 Developer Extension to deploy a UDF, as opposed to manually executing SQL, is that you can save the various deployment options separately from the SQL itself, which means that you can push your code into a source code manager, such as GitHub, without having to remove your personal deployment options first.